-Generally, at least 90% of the Fund's investments at the time of purchase are used to attain the environmental or social characteristics promoted by the Fund (being subject to the Investment Adviser's binding negative screening policy and portfolio-level WACI).
+At least 80% of the Fund's investments are in category "#1 Aligned with E/S characteristics" and so are used to attain the environmental or social characteristics promoted by the Fund (being subject to the Investment Adviser's binding Negative Screening Policy and carbon constraint).
+A maximum of 20% of the Fund's investments including investments non-aligned with the E/S characteristics promoted, securitised debt and/or derivatives are in category "#2 Other".

-Generally, a maximum of 10% of the Fund's investments, including derivatives, are in category "#2 Other" and so are not used to attain the environmental or social characteristics promoted by the Fund.
+The Fund does not commit to make any sustainable investments.

-Cash and/or cash equivalents are excluded from the asset allocation above and are not used to attain the environmental or social characteristics promoted by the Fund.
+Cash and/or cash equivalents are excluded from the asset allocation above.
+Cash and cash-equivalents may be held for liquidity purposes to support the Fund's overall investment objective.